LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

 4. comes with *Feather-Trace*, a **low-overhead tracing** framework.

 This guide provides an introduction to the user-facing parts of LITMUS^RT, namely (3) and (4), and assumes that the kernel (with the LITMUS^RT modifications in place) has already been compiled and is working.
 How to modify  the kernel itself, and in particular how to develop new policy plugins, is beyond the scope of this guide.
+We instead refer those insterested in developing new plugins to the [plugin creation tutorial](../create_plugin/create_plugin.html).

 This guide describes LITMUS^RT as of version 2017.1 (released in May 2017).